dhavalwd/google-map-clusters/README.md

 An example of Google map API to show different clusters example.

 ## What Example does
-- It shows list of Markers name on the left panel.
+- List of items on Right panel
-- Changing map's zoom level or moving map will change list of markers on the left panel based on what is visible on map viewport.
+- Any type of activity would change items listed on right panel based on visible markers on map.
-- Clicking on Marker from left panel it will open info window on map marker.
-- Clicking on marker inside map will active marker on the left panel.
+- Marker to List item and list item to marker clicking and on hover relationship.
+- Custom filters based on Input search, Location, Type and size.
+  - Input search filters based on ID.
+  - Location filters and zoom to the province using Google Map Geocoding service.
+  - Type filters based on different type of properties.
+  - Size filters based on the range user selects.
+(Custom range slider for the selection)